socreatory/socreatory-styleguide/lib/views/about/about.md

-title: Training Detail View
+title: About Us
-description: Show Training Detail View
+description: About Us

 example view